ricabruinsma/grocerySales/ProjectPlan.md

 - [X] <%@include  when including a file within the include  --> OK to use
 - [X] Validate User-entered data (not empty)
 - [X] Logout function
-- [X Validating user-entered data?
+- [X] Validating user-entered data?
 - [X] Code Reviews
 - [X] Journal